About Sriram Iyer

 Gig workers and freelancers are going to play a really important part.
-Are there tools that will help identify and hire such gig workers and freelancers for every specific market.
-Take performance management, for example, the HR tech providers in the performance management space, they need to help the managers have structured daily check-ins in with the team members.
-They should help in continuous performance management, gone are the days when you could do a performance appraisal once in three months or once a year, we need to now have a continuous performance management process with well defined KPIs and OKRs.
+Are there tools that will help identify and hire such gig workers and freelancers for every specific market?
+Take performance management, for example, the HR tech providers in the performance management space, they need to help the managers have structured daily check-ins with the team members.
+They should help in continuous performance management.

+Gone are the days when you could do a performance appraisal once in three months or once a year, we need to now have a continuous performance management process with well defined KPIs and OKRs.
+Companies are reaching out and saying how do we measure productivity?
+Earlier we could come to the office and we could do that.
+Now we are unable to do that.
+So performance management is going to be an important aspect and such solution providers need to have all these factors incorporated.

 Take employee engagement, the solution providers need to provide technology communication options to managers beyond just emails.
-How do I reach out and how do I have a 1 to 1 connect if required face to face connect and measure the employee engagement.
-Have constant pulse servicing.
+How do I reach out and how do I have a 1 to 1 connect if required, a face to face connect and measure employee engagement and have constant pulse servicing.
 Employee engagement is going to be critical, especially when you are in a remote working environment.

 Finally, the most important thing I would say is employee wellness.
-Earlier people weren’t focusing and a lot of organizations did not accord too much importance to it.
-Today we see a lot of focus on employees well being both physical and mental well being, so solution providers who are in the employee wellness space again are seeing increased traction of their services.
+Earlier people weren’t focusing on it and a lot of organizations did not accord too much importance to it.
+Today we see a lot of focus on employees' well being both physical and mental.
+So solution providers who are in the employee wellness space are seeing increased traction of their services.

-Bang on that’s perfect summarisation Paras.
+Bang on.
+That’s perfect summarisation, Paras.

-And the next question I had for you Sriram was How would you advise the HR Tech Companies of Today to invest in collaboration and partnerships given this period of the pandemic?
+And the next question I had for you Sriram was how would you advise the HR Tech Companies of Today to invest in collaboration and partnerships given this period of the pandemic?

-Do think Sriram it has already started happening.
+Do think Sriram, it has already started happening.
 And if you have some examples, or is it still far away to happen?

 We’ve seen a lot of that starting to happen.
 At least the discussions have started happening.
-So if there is a job board, they are talking to online video interview service providers to see if they can integrate the solution and go to the market.
-HRMS solution who probably does not have a local payroll option is tying up with someone who has the local payroll functionality, to go jointly together.
+So if there is a job board, they are talking to online video interview service providers to see if they can integrate the solution and go to market.
+An HRMS solution that probably does not have a local payroll option is tying up with someone who has the local payroll functionality, to go jointly together.

 We are increasingly seeing such aspects happening.
 At least the talks have started happening.
 I am sure more of the alliances will happen in the coming days.

 That's right.
 That's right.
-From the end client perspective, He or she is probably looking at one integrated solution, and if that is provided by two or three service providers who come together, the clients are definitely agreeable to that approach.
-It is gonna be difficult for the service providers to invest additional dollars at this point in time.
-Given the current scenario in any product enhancements or customization, I am sure the clients are not too keen to pay for it.
+From the end client perspective, he or she is probably looking at one integrated solution, and if that is provided by two or three service providers who come together, the clients are definitely agreeable to that approach.
+It is gonna be difficult for the service providers to invest additional dollars at this point in time, given the current scenario in any product enhancements or customization.
+I am sure the clients are not too keen to pay for it.

 So the last question I had you for you Sriram is any important sound bites you would like to leave our audience with?